Predicting neighborhood change using big data and machine learning: Implications for theory, methods, and practice - University of Sydney Symposium

-This symposium will convene international urban researchers with deep interests in data science and neighborhood change.
-The first symposium in this series was held at UC Berkeley on January 9-10, 2020, and this second event will be held at the University of Sydney on August 10-11, 2020, with each two-day program consisting of a mix of keynote speakers, seminars, panels, and workshops with data science researchers and government officials.
+This symposium will convene an international urban researchers with deep interests in data science and neighborhood change.
+The first symposium in this series was held at UC Berkeley on January 9-10, 2020, and this second event will be held at the University of Sydney on August 10-11, 2020, with each two-day program consisting of a mix of keynote speakers, panels, and workshops with data science researchers and government officials.
 The organizers expect to publish the results in a special issue of a peer-reviewed journal, to be determined.

 Despite decades of research on neighborhood change, there has been little corresponding methodological development: studies still tend to either rely primarily on demographic data aggregated at the neighborhood level (which masks complex and micro-scale causal dynamics), or on in-depth case studies (which present challenges for generalization).
 Advances in data science, particularly if informed by critical urban theory, offer the potential to remedy some of these methodological shortcomings.
 For instance, real-time data on activity patterns, such as geotagged tweets, can help overturn traditional conceptions of residential segregation (Shelton, Poorthuis, and Zook 2015), and bridge time lags in census data (Hristova et al., 2016).
 Using machine learning techniques, we can also analyze existing patterns of neighborhood ascent and decline in order to predict future change (Reades, de Souza, and Hubbard, 2019).
 To the extent that these and other approaches support an early warning system designed to be readily understood by stakeholders, they have the ability to empower communities, at a minimum, and potentially to transform policy as well (Chapple and Zuk 2016).